Publicani

 During the republican era, civil service, which was the size of modern middle-sized city governments, dealt with organising public policy for nearly thirty million people.
 The solution for the day-to-day operation of public administration was the extensive use of private contracting in the implementation of public policies.
-The earliest accounts of contracting describe contracts for feeding sacred hens, which were honoured for warning the citizens of Rome of approaching enemies, on the hill of Capitolium in Rome in 390 BC.
+The earliest accounts of contracting describe contracts for feeding sacred geese, which were honoured for warning the citizens of Rome of approaching enemies, on the hill of Capitolium in Rome in 390 BC.

-Private organisations, societas publicanorum, and their managers, the publicani, took care of most public duties, such as constructing public buildings, supplying equipment for the army, operating mines and, most importantly, collecting taxes.
-The societies participated in tenders for public duties.
-Those who offered the lowest price won construction deals, and those who guaranteed the highest amount of collected taxes for the Senate succeeded in tax collection tenders.
-The management structure of the societies represented a core-periphery structure with a relatively small permanent management structure and a large short-term operative work-force, which could be adjusted according to successes and losses in consecutive competitive tenders.
+Private organisations, societas publicanorum, and their managers, the publicani, took care of most public works, such as constructing public buildings, supplying equipment for the army, operating mines and, most importantly, collecting taxes.
+The societies bid for government contracts to do particular jobs.
+As in modern-day societies, those who offered the lowest price won construction deals, and those who guaranteed the highest amount of collected taxes for the Senate succeeded won tax collection deals.
+The managers of the societies hired or laid off workers to suit the particular job they were doing.

 The societas publicanorum were probably the first type of limited liability shareholder-owned companies.
 A legal structure for limiting liability in purely private business activity did not exist at the time.
 To limit personal liability, which could lead to slavery and the confiscation of all personal property, early entrepreneurs invented the practice of common slave ownership, in which a jointly owned slave served as chief executive officer of the enterprise.
-As slaves were ‘things’ responsible for only their own cost, they liberated the owners of their personal liabilities.
+As slaves were 'things' responsible for only their own cost, they liberated the owners of their personal liabilities.